solid/web-access-control-spec/README.md

 #### Group Listings - Implementation Notes

-When implementing support for `acl:agentClass` and Group Listings, it is important to keep in mind the following issues:
+When implementing support for `acl:agentClass` and Group Listings, keep in mind the following issues:

 1. Group Listings are regular documents (and so can have their own `.acl`s)
 2. Infinite request loops during ACL resolution become possible, if an `.acl`